In the ReCap project, there are seven recovery capitals – natural, social, financial, cultural, built, political, and human.

-At every stage of the project, researchers have collaborated closely with emergency management agencies and other organisations to identify challenges in supporting disaster recovery and then develop evidence-based resources that may assist.
+At every stage of the project, researchers collaborated closely with emergency management agencies and other organisations.
+Together, we identified important challenges and principles in supporting disaster recovery.

 The next step in the ReCap project was to develop a framework to guide our approach to reviewing relevant evidence and developing recovery resources.

-With the framework established, the next stage of this research was to review the literature and map evidence against this framework.
-Given the enormous amount of literature relating to disaster recovery, researchers focused on relevant findings from previous research conducted by the academic teams and collaborators.
-In addition, using the Recovery Capitals Framework to identify key gaps in the literature, researchers specifically sought out evidence relating to important topics such as Indigenous peoples’ recovery experiences.
+We then mapped evidence against the ReCap framework.
+Given the large amount of literature about disaster recovery, we focused on relevant findings from previous research conducted by the teams involved in ReCap.
+We also used the ReCap Framework to identify key gaps in the literature, and we specifically sought out evidence relating to important topics such as Indigenous peoples’ recovery experiences.

-The final project output will be a set of disaster recovery resources in different forms, enabling users to engage with the material in a variety of ways.
-This will include online and hard copy formats, high level key messages, evidence summaries, cases studies and podcasts.
-To ensure the appropriateness of the resources in both Australia and Aotearoa New Zealand, particularly relating to the Indigenous peoples of each country, resources will be adapted to the two countries separately, as necessary.
+The resources are in different formats, so you can engage with the material in a variety of ways.
+To ensure the appropriateness of the resources in both Australia and Aotearoa New Zealand, particularly relating to the Indigenous peoples of each country, the resources have been adapted to the two countries separately, as necessary.

 If you would like to be notified as further resources are released, you can subscribe to ReCap updates.

-ReCap uses an adapted version of the Community Capitals Framework which was originally outlined by Flora, Flora and Fey (1) in the context of community development and consists of seven capitals – natural, social, financial, cultural, built, political, and human.
+ReCap uses an adapted version of the Community Capitals Framework which was originally outlined in the context of community development (1).
+It consists of seven capitals – natural, social, financial, cultural, built, political, and human.

-Within ReCap, recovery is understood as a complex, non-linear, multi-layered process that occurs as people and communities work to resolve the impacts of a disaster.
-As described in the AIDR Community Recovery Handbook, people and communities are ‘recovered’ when they are able to lead a life they value living, even if it is different to life before the disaster event.
+Put simply, people and communities are recovered when they are leading a life they value living, even if it is different to life before the disaster event (as described in the AIDR Community Recovery Handbook).
+Within ReCap, this is understood as a complex, non-linear, multi-layered process that occurs as people and communities work to resolve the impacts of a disaster.
 Recovery is intertwined with disaster prevention, preparedness and response, and can provide an opportunity to improve upon pre-disaster circumstances and increase resilience.

 The ReCap project uses the concept of ‘recovery capitals’ to help understand the ways that many factors interact and influence recovery in diverse disaster contexts, and how resources can be drawn upon to support wellbeing.

 Capitals are traditionally defined as resources that can be used to generate more or new resources.
-However it is important to define what these capitals may be used for, because it is not always the case that ‘more is more’.
+However it is important to define how these capitals may support recovery (2), because it is not always the case that ‘more is more’.
 The ReCap project sees the value of capitals as lying primarily in their usefulness for supporting wellbeing.
 Therefore, within the Recovery Capitals Framework, capitals are defined as resources that can be used to generate more or new resources for the purpose of supporting wellbeing.